Create custom document extractor in the Cloud Console

 If you want to delete a document or documents that you have imported, select them on the Train tab, and click Delete.

-For more information about preparing your data for import, see the import documents.
+For more information about preparing your data for import, refer to the Data preparation guide.

 You can create the processor schema either before or after you import documents into your dataset.
 The schema provides labels that you will use to annotate documents.